LoyolaChicagoBooks/operatingsystems/source/scheduling.rst

 Process/Thread Scheduling
 =========================

+Scheduling is the operating system activity that decides which runnable process or thread uses a CPU next.
+The scheduler has to balance responsiveness, fairness, throughput, and overhead.
+No policy optimizes all of these goals at the same time.

 Kernel Mode vs. User Mode
 -------------------------

-Kernel Mode

-- Can use the full instruction set of the CPU.
-Including:

-	- Enabling / disabling interrupts
-	- Setting special registers (page table pointer, interrupt table pointer, etc...)

-- Can modify any location in memory and modify page tables

-User Mode

-- Cannot use privileged instructions.
-- Can only modify the memory assigned to the process.
+Kernel mode can use the full instruction set of the CPU.
+This includes privileged operations such as enabling and disabling interrupts, updating page table registers, and installing interrupt table pointers.
+Kernel mode can also modify page tables and access memory that user programs cannot access.

+User mode cannot execute privileged instructions.
+A user-mode program can only modify memory assigned to its process, except through controlled interfaces such as system calls.

 Interrupts
 ----------

-- An interrupt is an event that requires immediate attention from the CPU.
+An interrupt is an event that requires the CPU to stop its current flow of execution and run an interrupt handler.

-- Procedure for handling interrupts
+The general interrupt path is:

-	#.
-Save all registers including the program counter to memory (typically the stack, but not always)
+1. Save CPU registers, including the program counter.
-	#.
-CPU looks up the interrupt handler on the interrupt vector table and calls the interrupt handler
+2. Look up the handler in the interrupt vector table.
-	#.
-Once the interrupt handler is completed, it restores all registers and returns to the program counter.
-It may optionally retry the instruction that caused the interrupt (in the case of a page fault).
-	#.
-The program continues execution, not knowing anything has happened
+3. Run the handler.
+4. Restore registers and return to the interrupted execution point.

-- This algorithm is the same for both hardware and software interrupts.
+This structure applies to both hardware and software interrupts.
+Some interrupts, such as page faults, may retry the instruction that caused the interrupt.

 Hardware Interrupts - PC Architecture
 -------------------------------------